 (click to enlarge)

-The markings on this example are on the crosspiece, rather than the blade, as is typically encountered on regulation British military plugs.
-The grip is walnut, when most British O.R. bayonets used less-expensive oak.
+The markings on this example are on the crosspiece, rather than the blade, as is typically encountered on regulation British military plug bayonets.
+The grip is either walnut or blackened oak.
 British bayonets had a brass finial on the end of the pommel.
 This one has an iron washer.
 However, this could have been a repair, after the finial was broken or damaged.

 Crosspiece (side): "F" and "4" (modern marks)